Undistraction/box/README.md

 );
 ```

-This is all nice, but where things get interesting is that box offers a function called `box-parse-value-filter` that does nothing by default but can be overriden to hook you own unit handling into the mix.
-To enforce consistancy and improve readability on your project you can use a set of custom units and tie them into a unit of rhythm:
+### Using custom values

+Where things get interesting is a function called `box-parse-value-filter`.
+This function is called when a value isn't recognised (it is an unknown, unitless value).
+By default it will throw an error, but by overriding this function (by declaring a function with the same name and signiture after you've imported box), you can process this value yourself.

+For example, most projects are full hardcoded box-property declarations which quickly become inconsistant and ad-hoc.
+Why not enforce consistancy and improve readability on your projectby using a set of custom units:

 ```

 // Define a map of units
-$rhythm-units-map: (
+$custom-units-map: (
+  hairline: 1px,
-  single: 1,
+  single: 10px,
-  double: 2,
+  double: 20px,
-  triple: 3,
+  triple: 30px,
-  quadruple: 4,
+  quadruple: 40px,
-  half: 0.5,
+  half: 5px,
-  third: 0.33333333333,
+  third: 3.33333333px,
-  quarter: 0.25
+  quarter: 2,5px
 );

-// Define different rhythm units for vertical and horizontal to allow for optical distortion
-$rhythm-map: (
-  vertical: 12px,
-  horizontal: 16px
-);

-// Define a function that overrides the hook
-// If box encounters an unrecognised unitless value it will call this function to resolve it.
-// In this example, the function looks that value up on our `$rythm-units-map` and multiplies
-// it by the rhythm for the property's orientation.
+// Override
 @function box-parse-value-filter($key, $orientation){
-  @if map-has-key($rhythm-units-map, $key) {
+  @if map-has-key($custom-units-map, $key) {
-    $unit: map-get($rhythm-units-map, $key);
+    @return map-get($custom-units-map, $key);
-    @return map-get($rhythm-map, $orientation) * $unit;
   } @else {
-    @error "Unsupported key #{$key}";
+    // If it isn't recognised throw an error
+    // Unfortunately Sass doesn't allow us to call super.
+    @return box-throw-error($box-invalid-value-error, "Invalid value #{$value}");
   }
 }

+// Then you can use

+.Example {
+  @include box(
+    (
+      padding: single,
+      margin-bottom: double,
+      border: hairline
+    )
+  );
+}

 ```

-Docs and Media Query support coming soon.
+There is a lot more that you can do with this simple functionality.
+For example you could use unitless values in the `$custom-units-map` and multiply them with a vertical rhythm unit, or
+use breakpoint context to tweak these units across breakpoints, so that a declaration of `single` can mean different values at different breakpoints. *More examples coming soon.*

+## Dependencies & Compatability

+It has no dependencies on other Sass libs and should work with Sass 3.3 and up, though it's currently only tested in 3.4.